-The neck and head of the Naked Neck often becomes a very bright red because of its exposure to the sun.
+- Their necks and heads often become very bright red because of their exposure to the sun.
 This characteristic (its bare red turkey-like neck) is what makes a turkey come to mind when observing this chicken.

 Like ‘em or love ‘em, they’re still 100% chicken.
 No turkeys allowed.

 Have you ever heard of a Turken before?

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.